Vivendi to enter exclusive talks with Numericable on SFR

-PARIS Vivendi (VIV.PA) said on Friday that it would enter exclusive talks to sell its SFR telecom unit to Altice ATCE.AS, the parent company of French cable group Numericable NUME.PA.
+PARIS, March 14 Vivendi said on Friday that it would enter exclusive talks to sell its SFR telecom unit to Altice, the parent company of French cable group Numericable.

 The talks will last three weeks, and the board of Vivendi will meet again at their conclusion to decide on the future of SFR, France's second-biggest telecom operator.